Dark-Avenger-Reborn/Proxmox-Folder-Mod/README.md

 ## 🔄 **About This Fork**

 This is a maintained and slightly modified version of the original repository created by **Gabriel Adams**.
-It introduces some fixes and improvements, including instructions for updating `proxmoxlib.js`.
+It introduces some fixes and improvements, including bug fixes that occur when clicking on folders.

 Credit and appreciation go to Gabriel for the original concept and implementation.
 You can find the original project here: [Gabriel’s Repo](https://github.com/gradams42/ProxmoxUpgrades)